ifvictr/create-discord-server/README.md

 #### `channels` (`array`)

-Each value needs to be a channel name (`string`) or an object following the below structure:
+Each value needs to be a channel name (`string`) or an object that follows the below structure:

 - `name` (`string`): Name of the channel
 - `overwrites` (`array`): Permission overwrites